ethankennerly/turn-here/README.md

 =========

 Hear a blip and see a count once per second.

-TODO:  Turn left or right to stay on the speedway.
-Warm-up for Ludum Dare 25.
+Press left or right to keep white rectangle between the gray squares.
+Warm-up for Ludum Dare 25.  http://www.ludumdare.com